 - measuring spoons

-Approximate ingredients per jar (based on a 370ml glass jar) :
+Approximate ingredients per jar (based on a 12-ounce glass jelly jar) :

 - half a jar of thickened cream